 The service and/or set of services developed and accessible to the customer (individual consumer or enterprise) are enabled by a service system.
 Service system stakeholders may interact to create a particular service value chain to be delivered with a specific objective (Spohrer and Maglio 2010).
 Service system entities dynamically configure four types of resources: people, technology/environment infrastructure, organizations(glossary)/institutions, and shared information/symbolic knowledge.
 Service systems can be either formal or informal in nature.
 In the case of formal service systems, the interactions are contracted through service level agreements (SLA).
 Informal service systems can promise to reconfigure resources without a written contractual agreement; in the case of the emergency transports operations example discussed in the Service Systems Background article, there is no formal contractual agreement (i.e., SLA) between the user requesting the service and the agency providing the service other than a "promise" for a quick and efficient response.
 SLAs are written contracts between and among service system entities, as well as the legal system for enforcing the contracts.
-The study of informal service systems, cultural norms and beliefs, as well as political systems that can maintain those relationships (Spohrer and Kwan 2008).
+The study of informal service systems contains the study of relationships (communications, interactions, and promises) between service systems and social systems, cultural norms and beliefs, as well as political systems that can maintain those relationships (Spohrer and Kwan 2008).
 The resources are either physical or non-physical and have rights or no rights.
 See Figure 1 below:

 Physical1.
 People/ Individuals2.
 Technology/ Environment/ InfrastructureNot-Physical3.
 Organizations/ Institutions4.
-Shared Information/ Institutions Rights No-Rights Not-Physical 3.
-Organizations/ Shared Information/ Physical People/ Technology/ Environment/ Symbolic Knowledge Not-Physical • Shared Information / Symbolic
+Shared Information/ Symbolic Rights No-Rights Not-Physical 3.
+Organizations/ Shared Information/ Physical People/ Technology/ Environment/ Knowledge Not-Physical . .
+Shared Information / Symbolic